Package

 # Collect the jars from the previous step

-COPY --from=JVM /usr/local /usr/local
+COPY /usr/local /usr/local

-COPY --from=JVM /usr/src/app /usr/src/app
+COPY /usr/src/app /usr/src/app

 # use the copied workspace